wesleyboar/DS-User-Guide/user-guide/docs/managingdata/datatransfer.md

 If you would like to download an entire folder, please use one of the large data transfer methods listed in this guide.

-If you have any issues transferring files using the JupyterHub browser interface,</strong><strong> please create a ticket (<a href="https://designsafe-ci.org/help">https://designsafe-ci.org/help</a>).

 ### [Cloud Storage Transfer](#cloud) { #cloud }

 DesignSafe provides users the capability to connect to their preferred cloud storage provider.